Jewelots/Betwixt/readme.md

 You can get the latest repository here, or download precompiled library files from the [releases tab](https://github.com/Jewelots/Betwixt/releases)

+You can also get this package using Nuget!

+For x86: PM > Install-Package betwixt
+For x64: PM > Install-Package betwixt_x64

 # Usage

 Please reference the documentation located in the [/doc](/doc) folder.
 Here is a very small overview, however: